 MILLDENHALL is an online training platform and also provides in person coaching and training.
 MILLDENHALL collects and uses personal information to provide information and services to you.
 As well, MILLDENHALL may send information and marketing materials concerning our services to you, if you provide us your email or contact information.

 Collecting Personal Information

 We collect personal information fairly and in accordance with the law.
-Generally, we collect your personal information directly from you, unless such information is publicly available.
+Generally, we collect your personal information directly from you.
 Such collection may be done at the start of our relationship or during the course of you joining our community or purchasing our services.

-In most cases, if we collect, use, or disclose your personal information, we will obtain your consent.
-Sometimes we will ask for your consent in writing, but in some cases we may accept your verbal consent.
-Sometimes your consent may be implied through your conduct with us or the nature of our services.
-Should you withdraw your consent for us to collect, use or disclose your personal information, which is your choice, please be aware that it may impact on our ability to serve you and to maintain our relationship.
+We take very seriously our obligations to collect, use and disclose your personal information in accordance with applicable laws (including PIPEDA and GDPR) we will obtain your consent.
+We have embedded on our site various areas where you give consent for purposes that are clear to you.
+Should you withhold or withdraw your consent for us to collect, use or disclose your personal information, which is your choice, please be aware that it may impact on our ability to serve you and to maintain our relationship.

 Use of Personal Information

 We use your personal information to provide general information, training and services to you, to build and to maintain our expertise and knowledge through our own quality improvement activities, and where you have given us consent to do so, to include you in our information distribution and marketing activities.).
 If you no longer wish to receive information that falls within the consent you have given us, you can ask click “Unsubscribe”.
 We will be sorry to see you go but you are free to rejoin our community or access our services again in future; this is always your choice.
 We may also share your information with third parties who provide administrative services to us (computer and information technology services, archival file storage) and the third party is bound by obligations regarding privacy that are consistent with this policy and applicable law.